zielesny/MIPET/README.md

 ## Content of this repository
 ### Sources
 The <a href="https://github.com/zielsny/MIPET/tree/main/resources/de/whs/ibci/mipet">"src"</a> subfolder contains all source code packages.
-The test can be found in the <a href="https://github.com/zielsny/MIPET/tree/main/test/de/whs/ibci">"test"</a> subfolder.
+The tests can be found in the <a href="https://github.com/zielsny/MIPET/tree/main/test/de/whs/ibci">"test"</a> subfolder.

 ### Molecules
 The <a href="https://github.com/zielsny/MIPET/tree/main/Molecules"> Molecules</a> subfolder contains Tinker .xyz files for different molecules for the force fields AMOEBA09, MM3, MMFF, OPLSAA and SMOOTHAA as well as their SMILES codes in the <a href="https://github.com/zielsny/MIPET/tree/main/Molecules/SMILES">SMILES</a> subfolder.